 A minimally invasive treatment for cancer, RFA uses imaging techniques such as ultrasound, CT or MRI to guide a needle electrode into a cancerous tumor.
 High-frequency electric currents passed through the electrode create heat that destroys the cancerous cells.

-Read more about Radiofrequency Ablation (RFA).
+Read more about Radiofrequency Ablation for Liver and Kidney Cancer.

 Facet joint and nerve root blocks are minimally invasive X-ray guided procedures performed by a radiologist to alleviate pain in patients by selectively injecting anti-inflammatory agents around the spinal facet joints or around the adjacent spinal nerves.